Mature Masculine

 Active Shadow: The Addict

-In the Addict shadow, passion has crushed presence.
-The Lover becomes compulsive, chasing sensation without being present to it.
+In the Addict shadow, passion overrides presence.
+The Lover becomes compulsive, chasing sensation without truly experiencing it.

-This looks like chasing highs—being hooked on peak experiences while avoiding ordinary or painful reality.
-Restless consumption—always needing more, unable to be satisfied with what is here now.
+This looks like addiction to peak experiences while avoiding ordinary or painful realities.
+Restless consumption—always needing more, never satisfied with what is here now.

-This version of passion can look alive, but it is running.
-Underneath the excitement, there's emptiness.
+This may look alive, but it is running.
+Underneath the excitement: emptiness and disconnection.

 Passive Shadow: The Hermit

-In the Hermit shadow, passion has collapsed.
-The Lover withdraws, numbs out, and closes his heart.
+In the Hermit shadow, passion collapses.
+The Lover withdraws, numbs out, closes his heart to protect against strong emotion.

-This looks like numbness—unable to feel pleasure, joy, or connection.
-Withdrawal—isolating from others and from life itself.
+This looks like numbness—unable to feel pleasure or connection.
+Withdrawal from others and from life itself.

 Here, passion is extinguished.
-The world loses its color and flavor, and there is little sense of belonging.
+The world loses color and flavor.
+There is little sense of belonging or vitality.

 Near Enemies: False Versions

-Emotional drama: Crying, shouting, or flooding yourself with feeling may look deep, but often keeps you spinning around the real issue.
-True passion can be quiet and still while remaining deeply engaged.
+Emotional drama: Crying, shouting, or flooding ourselves with feeling may look deep, but often keeps us spinning around the real issue.
+True passion can be quiet and still while remaining engaged.

 Compulsive seeking: Always needing the next experience, relationship, or high.
-True passion can rest in what is here without needing more.
+True passion celebrates life here and now, without always needing more.

 Romantic obsession: Fixating on one person as the source of all feeling.
-True passion is connected to life itself, not dependent on one object.
+True passion connects to life itself; it doesn't obsess over individuals.

 Numbness called peace: Flatness or withdrawal mistaken for equanimity.
 True presence has warmth and aliveness, not just stillness.